Legaeldan/milestone-1/README.md

 <h2>UX</h2>
 I wanted to make this site as simple to use as possible, which I why I chose the single page parallax design.
 Mainly the objective of this is to show off the important point of the band in a simple, easy to use, one page solution.
 The page shows music, which is the main focus for the band, then the stage presence, finally finishing off with an about section should the user be interested in the bands history.

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:

-As a user type, I want to perform an action, so that I can achieve a goal.
-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 <h2>Features</h2>

 The main feature of this site, which the site revolves around is the [parallax effect](https://www.w3schools.com/howto/howto_css_parallax.asp).
 This was decided before the project started, but was only implimented halfway through the working build process.
 It feels like the best way to showcase the band abilities, without bouncing users to multiple pages, and keeps everything in one easy to use page.